Effective Joint Sato-Tate Distribution and Sign Change of Symmetric Power Coefficients: Introduction and Statements of Main Results

+For many arithmetic applications, one also requires an effective estimate for the rate of convergence in \eqref{eq: st}.
+In a fundamental work, Thorner \cite[Theorem~1.1]{thorner} established such an estimate for intervals, proving that

-where the implied constant is absolute and effectively computable.
-Hoey, Iskander, Jin, and Trejos-Su\'arez \cite[Theorem 1.1]{hoey} subsequently computed this implied constant explicitly.
-These effective distribution results admit numerous arithmetic applications (see, for example, \cite[Theorem 1.1]{luca} and \cite{kim}).
+uniformly for every closed interval $I\subseteq[-2,2]$, where the implied constant is absolute and effectively computable.
+More recently, Hoey, Iskander, Jin, and Trejos-Su\'arez \cite[Theorem~1.1]{hoey} determined this constant explicitly.
+Effective Sato--Tate theorems have since become an important ingredient in the study of the arithmetic of Fourier coefficients; see, for instance, \cite[Theorem 1.1]{luca} and \cite{kim}).